kunth-dev/ptracker-api/SMTP_FIX_ACTION_PLAN.md

 bash scripts/test-smtp-ports.sh
 ```

-This will show you which providers and ports are accessible from your server.
+This will test Gmail, SendGrid, Mailgun, Yandex, Mail.ru, and Rambler to show you which providers and ports are accessible from your server.

 ---

-### Option 5: Use Host Networking (Linux Only)
+### Option 6: Use Host Networking (Linux Only)

 If your server runs Linux and you have root access, you can bypass Docker network isolation.